Call Us

 Anxiety activates people’s fight or flight instinct

-When somebody has an anxiety disorder, they will often feel intense fear towards possible threats and dangers.
-For someone with a social anxiety disorder, this could be crowds or social events, whereas for someone with generalised anxiety disorder, their fear could be towards a broad range of potential scenarios such as losing their job, damaging their friendships or getting into accidents.
+When someone has an anxiety disorder, they'll often feel intense fear towards possible threats and dangers.
+For someone with a social anxiety disorder, this could be crowds or social events, whereas for someone with generalised anxiety disorder (GAD), their fear could be focused on a broad range of potential scenarios, such as losing their job, damaging their friendships or getting into accidents.

 These thoughts cause people to experience symptoms of anxiety such as an increased heartbeat, shortness of breath and nausea.
 This is because thinking about the possible dangers activates their fight or flight instinct.

 While some people ‘take flight’ when they feel anxious and stay away from possible dangers, others find that their fight response is activated.
 This can result in them becoming angry.
-This typically happens when the person feels trapped or is struggling to comprehend and express how they are feeling.
+This typically happens when the person feels trapped or is struggling to comprehend and express how they're feeling.

 People can often feel angry towards their anxiety disorder

 People with anxiety can become frustrated and angry about the impact that their disorder is having on their life.
-Typically, they will direct this anger at themselves.
+Typically, they'll direct this anger at themselves.

 Irritability is a symptom of anxiety

-When a person is experiencing anxiety, they will often be more irritable than usual.
-It is a common symptom of many types of anxiety disorder.
+When a person is experiencing anxiety, they'll often be more irritable than usual.
+This is a common symptom of many types of anxiety disorder.

 People can feel anxious about their anger